-Users can opt to train a CNN on their own4 or commission Matrox Imaging to do so using previously collected images; these images must be both adequate in number and representative of the expected application conditions.
-Different types of training are supported, such as transfer learning and fine-tuning, all starting from one of the supplied pre-defined CNN architectures.
-MIL provides the necessary infrastructure and interactive environment to build the required training dataset—including the labeling of images and augmenting the dataset with synthesized images—as well as monitoring and analyzing the training process.
-Training is accomplished using a NVIDIA GPU or x64-based CPU while inference is performed on a CPU, avoiding the need for specialized GPU hardware.
+Users can opt to train a deep neural network on their own—using the included MIL CoPilot interactive environment—or commission Matrox Imaging to do so using previously collected images that are both adequate in number and representative of the expected application conditions.
+Different types of training are supported, such as transfer learning and fine-tuning, all starting from one of the supplied pre-defined deep neural network architectures.
+MIL CoPilot provides what is needed for building the required training dataset—including the labeling of images and augmenting the dataset with synthesized images—as well as monitoring and analyzing the training process.
+Training is accomplished using a NIVIDIA GPU3 or x64-based CPU while inference is performed on a CPU in a Matrox Imaging vision controller, smart camera, or third-party computer, avoiding the need for specialized GPU hardware.